ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 $ pip install --user python_package
 ```

-This command needs to be run from a worker node that has access to the `pip` command.
+This command needs to be run from a worker node that has access to the `pip` command, either by using a Python module or by shelling inside a container.
 This is most easily done through a command line terminal started from the Jupyter Launcher.
 Note that packages installed this way in a user space can conflict with the same packages in existing kernels, and as such this method should only be used for very use-case specific packages.
+Note that to use a package in conjunction with an existing kernel, the pip python version must correspond to the python version of the kernel (3.6, 3.7 etc.).